 In May 1953, 21 classrooms on two levels were dedicated as the “Educational Center”; it had its own auditorium/theatre.
 The Kravetz Library was also dedicated at that time, and a new gift shop opened.

 The Foundation School of Park Synagogue opened for kindergarten through third grade in 1958; it evolved into the Ratner Day School, now renting space in a South Euclid school building.
 Since 1958 a nursery and Montessori school associated with the synagogue also were established.
+The first of many large international Contemporary art shows was held at Park in 1961.
+It is said to have done much to further the cause of modern art in the region.
+But Park had long been artist-and craftsman-oriented.

 For example, ark curtains in the 1950 Chapel were fashioned in a California art colony.
 By the middle ‘60s still more space was sought.
 Large donations culminated in the million-dollar addition dedicated in March 1968, adding Kangesser Memorial Auditorium (often used as an auxiliary sanctuary and recently for school space after a fire in the spring of 1986 destroyed a frame school/camp building), another large assembly hall, a sizable art gallery—in three sections—constructed right over the ravine and numerous smaller rooms, such as an additional cloakroom, bridal room, etc. Architects were Michael Gillis and Myron Manders.